nao1215/golden/README.md

 The concept is straight forward.
 Valid response data is stored in a "golden file".
 The actual response data will be byte compared with the golden file and the test will fail if there is a difference.
 Updating the golden file can be done by running `go test -update ./...`.

 See the [GoDoc](https://godoc.org/github.com/nao1215/golden) for API reference and configuration options.
 This project is forked from [github.com/sebdah/goldie](https://github.com/sebdah/goldie).
 Original project (== goldie) is not support windows.
 Also, there is deprecated function and not enough unit tests.
-So, I forked it.
+So, I forked it over with the goal is improved reliability and stability.

 # Support OS
 - Windows